i-free-developer/MBADMB/README.md

 [Useful Sketch assets here](https://github.com/tgenaitay/ESSCA/tree/master/3-UI-Course/Sketch-files)

-1. **Lecture:** Introduction of Design for Non-Designers, Introduction to free design assets, Introduction to Introduction to Figma and Gravit for PC users.
+1. **Lecture:** Introduction of Design for Non-Designers, with free design assets, demo of Sketch for Mac users and introduction to Figma and Gravit for PC users.

 2. **1-hour Assignment:** design a 2-page Mini program with Sketch, Figma or Gravit.